|Featured on this site

-British Horological Institute - the BHI hosts Mike Frost's Current Notes repair articles
+British Horological Institute - Archive page.
+The BHI some years ago hosted Mike Frost’s Current Notes repair articles

 The Museum of the Clockmakers’ Company at the Guildhall in London, England, has some of the earliest electric clocks, including master and slave clocks by Alexander Bain